Back to Blog

 3. Winding & Cable Failures

-It’s key to check for winding failure if the servo motor is exposed to any contaminant, including coolant or water.
+It’s critical to check for winding failure if the servo motor becomes exposed to any contaminant, including coolant or water.
 (We’ll touch on this point more below.)
-Even uncontaminated windings should also be checked because they do wear down naturally.
-Rewinding the defunct coils will keep the motor in good operating condition and maximize its lifespan.
+You should also check uncontaminated windings since they naturally wear.
+Rewinding the defunct coils will keep the motor operating well and maximize its lifespan.

-One of the best ways to prevent cabling malfunctions is to invest in reliable cables.
+Investing in reliable cables is one of the best ways to prevent cabling malfunctions.
 A high-quality feedback cable will boost the entire performance of the system, enabling fast, error-free connections.
-Regardless of quality, cables should be regularly tested as part of your troubleshooting efforts.

 Cutaway of an Industrial brake mounted inside a servo motor